My (Not So Really) Short Profile

 Most people probably don't read more than the first paragraph anyway, so I'll give you the short (and dry) version first.
 The not so really short details follow after that.

-I am associate professor of methodology and statistics in the Department of Psychiatry and Neuropsychology (Faculty of Health, Medicine, and Life Sciences) and the School for Mental Health and Neuroscience (Division 2: Mental Health) at Maastricht University in the Netherlands.
+I am associate professor of methodology and statistics in the Department of Psychiatry and Neuropsychology (Faculty of Health, Medicine, and Life Sciences) and the Mental Health and Neuroscience Research Institute (Division 2: Mental Health) at Maastricht University in the Netherlands.
 I got my Ph.D. at the University of Illinois, Urbana-Champaign.
 I do research on meta-analysis, mixed-effects models, and other fun stats things and provide methodological/statistical support for my colleagues who do research on the causes and treatment of psychiatric disorders.

 I was born and raised in Aachen, Germany, a city of about 250,000 peope located near the border to the Netherlands and Belgium (there is in fact a tripoint of all three countries just outside of the city, at the Vaalserberg, where you can happily jump from one country to the next – plus, the Vaalserberg, clocking in at a whooping 322 m (1,058 ft), is the highest point in the Netherlands, so as you can imagine, it is a sight to behold!).
 At the quaint age of 16, I spent a year as a foreign high-school student in the United States, during which I decided to stay in the US for my university studies.
 During the next 10 years, I first studied psychology at Illinois State University (which got me interested in academia and research), but then decided to switch my focus to statistics / psychometrics (which is what I am really passionate about).
 Fun fact: One can also use statistics to show that a PhD in statistics is the best grad degree you can get!